NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/PyRadiomics/README.md

 1. Replace nested loop per dimension by a dimension less single iterator over voxels.
 Update input checks to allow N-dimensional input.
 1. Talk to developers who have worked with ITK.
 Review the overlap between PyRadiomics and [ITK Texture Features](https://github.com/InsightSoftwareConsortium/ITKTextureFeatures)
 1. Write a command line interface similar to the interface for segment-based extraction.
 Use output folder instead of file to store results (each feature will be a image file (e.g. .nrrd or .nii.gz))
+1. Configure extraction parameters to achieve feature values similar to those obtained by the USF group.
+This task is supported by a sample dataset and accompanying features provided by the USF collaborators.

 ## Progress and Next Steps